patke92/apotheosis-system-foundry/README.md

 generated with `yo foundry`

-TODO check with Ian what license to use for Apotheosis demo data
+TODO check what license to use for Apotheosis demo data